 CAST: 3M, 3F (9 characters)

-THE FIDELITY CLAUSE will be presented by The Eddy, an online repository of plays, to its subscribers in December 2017.
+Published by The Eddy, an online repository of plays, and sent to its subscribers in December 2017.

 Owen Griffith, a famous playwright whose career is on the decline, has a rude awakening that forces him to question his assumptions about fidelity and infidelity.